awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecule-unfolding/notebook-experiment.md

 ## Analyze The Efficiency

-In this workshop, we have test the efficiency of model with different complexity, $ M * d $, on different devices.
+In this workshop, we have test the efficiency of model with different complexity, $M * d$, on different devices.
 We test SA on ml.c5.4xlarge, ml.m5.4xlarge, and ml.r5.4xlarge.
 We also test QA on DW_2000Q_6 and Advantage_system1.1.
 The result shows that, if the tasks run with the same number of shots (1000), the quantum annealer has really nice scaling ability for solving combinatorial problems.
 The Advantage_system1.1 only needs
-3 minutes to solve the QUBO model ($M=5, d=8$), while all the classic computing instance needs over 3 hours.
+3 minutes to solve the QUBO model ($M=5, d=8$),
+while all the classic computing instance needs over 3 hours.
 However, there's suspicion that there is still much space for improvement in the SA implemented by D-Wave.
-More strict bench mark is needed.
+More strict evaluation is needed.